utribedi/portfolio/README.md

 ### **Generative AI Engineer**
 **RevSavvy | Remote**
 *August 2023 – Present*
+- Architected and deployed a scalable Gen AI platform with advanced LLMs (GPT-4, PaLM), fine-tuned for parsing and extracting insights from software release notes in PDF format.
+- Developed custom LLM agents using OpenAI and Gemini APIs to process varied software documentation, detect updates, and deliver actionable summaries for client use.
+- Designed and integrated a Retrieval Augmented Generation (RAG) system with LangChain and VectorDB, enabling the parser to leverage real-time data for accurate update insights.
--  Architected a custom PDF parsing service, integrating with a RoBERTa based NLP model via REST API
--  Set new benchmarks in software release note analysis with precise labeling and confidence scoring and equipping users with insights for strategic decisions
+- Built a custom PDF parsing service using RoBERTa, integrated via REST API, setting new standards in release note analysis through precise labeling, confidence scoring, and strategic insights.
--  Designed and implemented efficient ETL pipelines into a centralized data warehouse
+- Created efficient ETL pipelines into a centralized data warehouse, using AWS (S3, SageMaker) for scalable, cost-effective data solutions.
--  Leveraged AWS services, including S3 and SageMaker for achieving scalable and cost-effective solutions.
-Also integrated Retrieval-Augmented Generation (RAG) techniques to enhance the accuracy and relevance of NLP models

 ### **Data Engineer**